-Project Assistant, Chapin Hall at the University of Chicago
+Project Associate, Chapin Hall at the University of Chicago

 Prior to Chapin Hall, Anderson started her career as one of the first employees of the start-up social business, Top Box Foods, a non-profit designed to help alleviate the food desert issue plaguing the city of Chicago and its neighboring communities.
 Since its inception, Top Box Foods has provided over 1 million nutritious meals to its customers.